shobrook/saplings/README.md

 ## Roadmap

 1. Support for chat history
-2. Support for Anthropic and Groq models
+2. Support for Anthropic, Groq, and local models
 3. Allow dynamic system prompts and tool schemas (i.e. prompts that change as the agent progresses)
 4. Support for vision agents
 5. Add an `llm_call_budget` parameter to every agent

-**Mission:** More inference-time compute makes agents smarter.
-And as models get cheaper and faster, search will become more viable to use in production.
-Let's build the easiest and most powerful framework for building search-enabled agents.
+In general, as inference gets cheaper and faster, it will become table stakes for agents to use search.

 ## Note from the author